 In the session handled by Yadoma Mondara, executive director of Bukar Mandara Foundation, a climate change and environment focused non-governmental organisation, renewable energy was considered as the sustainable alternative as they would tackle climate conditions, competitiveness in our economy and make energy supply more secure.

 Quick steps towards a clean environment highlighted include: walking often (avoid driving where possible); avoiding single-use and disposable items, car pooling, using the stairs instead of elevators.

 Ideas on transition to renewable energy

-• Nigeria can double her earnings from currently operating oil wells if ongoing industrial-scale oil theft is stopped.
-According to a former Finance Minister of Nigeria, as much as per day.
+- Nigeria can double her earnings from currently operating oil wells if ongoing industrial-scale oil theft is stopped.
+According to a former Finance Minister of Nigeria, as much as 400 barrels of oil are stolen per day.
 This is likely a conservative estimate as there is a lack of adequate metering system in Nigerian oil operations.
 Earnings recovered from oil theft and penalties for oil spills and ecological damage can then be invested in the development of alternative energy sources.

 The School of Ecology in a session taken by Cadmus Atake-Enade, HOMEF’s project officer on Fossil Politics, also emphasized the need for citizens to be active in environmental monitoring and reporting by paying attention to changes in their environment, exposing infringements and demanding timely interventions.

 Another topic considered was on food systems and related challenges.
 This module which was taught by Joyce Ebebeinwe, HOMEF’s project officer on Hunger Politics, looked at the options we have for food after the mindless harms done by oil extraction to our environment and sustainable ways of producing food.